THE FOUNDATION OF CONTENT MARKETING IS STILL YOUR BLOG

 Research shows that SEO generates 51% of a blog’s traffic.
 Social media was in fact the 5th most popular channel.

 INSIGHT: Prioritise SEO over organic Social Marketing for traffic generation goals or look to boost your organic posts with paid media.

-- Google ranks for intent.
-What this means is that Google has shifted away from ranking web pages based on keywords alone.
+- Google ranks for keywords and intent.
+What this means is that Google matches keywords with the context and intent of the content.
+So ranking web pages purely based on keywords alone is not likely to work well anymore.
 Intent is all about the quality of your content – hopefully like your blog!

-INSIGHT: Improve your blogging by focusing on the intent of the content to help or provide value beyond the product you sell.
+INSIGHT: Improve your blogging by focusing keywords and the intent of the content to help or provide value beyond the product you sell.

-INSIGHT: You have no choice but to create content in your own authentic voice.
-Avoid blogging purely for clicks.
-Use the your blogging to form views and establish that trusted advisor status you know generates business.
+INSIGHT: You have no choice but to create content in your own authentic voice and promote it widely via email, social and digital advertising.
+So, avoid blogging purely for clicks and use your blogging to form views and establish that trusted advisor status you know generates business.

 - US based research, also shows that on average, mid-sized companies with a blog now have at least 2 full-time employees or 10 agency equivalents managing their blog.